 We dig into Swinging Flies for Trout with Steven Bird.
 Steven is the editor of the Soft Hackle Journal and writes for Swing the Fly Magazine.
-We dig into some tips and the background on catching upper Columbia redband trout.
+We dig into some tips and the background on catching upper Columbia redband trout, also known as landlocked steelhead.

 Lot’s of fun stuff in this one including some of my normal antics and tangents on smoking, alcohol, drugs and all of that crazy stuff.
 Join a chat about trout spey, the Columbia River and Steve’s life in fly fishing.